List of the largest trading partners of Japan

+The following is a list of the 15 largest trading partners of Japan.

 These figures do not include services or foreign direct investment, but only trade in goods.
-The fifteen largest Japanese trading partners with their total trade (sum of imports and exports) in billions of US Dollars for calendar year 2021 are as follows:
+The fifteen largest Japanese trading partners with their total trade (sum of imports and exports) in billions of US dollars for calendar year 2021 are as follows:

 Japan is also the dominant export partner of the following: